lindbergan/tutorial/README.md

 ```

 ## Vim

-### Search and replace
-#### Search and replace in lineselection
-x: word that you want to replace
-y: word that you want to replace it with
+---
+**Search and replace**
 ```
 :s/x/y/g
 ```
+_Search and replace in lineselection_

+x: word that you want to replace
+y: word that you want to replace it with